I have taught guitar and drums for several years. Here is some advice for getting young people started in music.

 Be Safe—Protect Their Ears!

 One of the first things I tell the families I teach is that their child needs a set of headphones that they will wear.
 Playing drums can get loud, and the drummer needs ear protection.
 These headphones are all good choices.
 What matters most is not so much the degree of noise cancellation—all headphones will get the job done—but instead will the kid put them on willingly.

 My advice is to start on the right foot with headphones from the get-go.
 Make it part of the gear, and put on the phones part of playing the drums.
 Hopefully, your child has a long and rewarding career ahead of them in music, so make sure that the people in the audience aren't the only ones who can hear the music!

 Pyle Pro 9 Piece Electronic Drums Set

-When my own kids were learning how to play the drums, and later when they each had their own band, our house was truly loud.
+When my kids were learning how to play the drums, and later when they each had their own band, our house was truly loud.
 I had no problem with that, but the parents of several of my students weren't quite as tolerant.
-For a few of them, it got to the point that they stopped paying for lessons and the kid was forced to switch instruments.
-That was a bummer for both me and the student.
+For a few of them, it got to the point that they stopped paying for lessons, and the kid was forced to switch instruments.
+That was a bummer for both the student and me.

 One excellent solution to the noise issue is a set of electronic drums.
 Electronic drums are something of a miracle for an old-school guy like me—they're affordable, durable, and almost completely silent if you aren't wearing the headphones.
 Thanks to digital modeling technology, if you are wearing the phones, you hear a breath-taking range of sounds.